-Cambridge offers a unique way to study education from a social science/humanities framework in one of three tracks.
+Cambridge offers a unique way to study education from a social science or humanities framework.

-The Education, English, Drama and the Arts track is the only degree of its kind across the whole of the UK.
-It provides students with the unique opportunity to compare the study of English literature or Drama with a social science view of education.
-This track benefits from involvement of researchers from the Faculty of Education’s Centre for Children’s Literature, which is an internationally renowned for high-quality and innovative research in children’s literature that combines literary, aesthetic and educational approaches within an interdisciplinary research framework.
+The Education, English, Drama and the Arts track is the only degree of its kind in the UK.
+It provides students with the unique opportunity to compare the study of English literature or drama with a social science view of education.
+This track benefits from involvement of researchers from the Faculty of Education’s Centre for Children’s Literature, which is internationally renowned for high-quality and innovative research in children’s literature that combines literary, aesthetic and educational approaches within an interdisciplinary research framework.

 Education at Caius

 The inter-disciplinary nature of the Education Tripos will attract students who have multiple academic interests.
 There are students in all Cambridge Triposes at Caius, affording opportunities to regularly discuss issues that are directly relevant to the course with students who are not studying the same subject.
 Caius has good-sized cohorts in the specific subjects related to these three tracks (including English, Psychology, Sociology, Politics and Economics) and can provide high quality supervisions in these areas on borrowed papers.
 In addition, Caians are involved in a large number of extra-curricular events in the College, including drama societies and the student union.
 Some recent Education students have directed plays by the Caius drama society or written plays put on by the Cambridge theatres.